Probing the nuclear deformation with three-particle asymmetric cumulant in RHIC isobar runs: Introduction

 Here $\mean{\mean{..}}$ indicates the average of $\mean{..}$ over an ensemble of events. $\ac$ is sensitive to the flow magnitudes and event-plane correlations.
-It is also directly related to the nonlinear response between the second and fourth order flow vector, which can also be used to extract the corresponding nonlinear response coefficient~\cite{Yan:2015jma}.
+It is also directly related to the nonlinear response between the second and fourth order flow vector, which can also be used to extract the corresponding nonlinear response coefficients~\cite{Yan:2015jma}.

 We will show in this work that the $\ac$ ratios in isobar collisions are very sensitive to the deformation of the colliding nuclei.
-In the absence of non-flow, the $\ac$ can be written as~\cite{Yan:2015jma}
+In the absence of non-flow effects, the $\ac$ can be written as~\cite{Yan:2015jma}

 where $\Phi$ is the event-plane of the related flow harmonic.
-Inherited from $v_2$, $\ac$ is sensitive to the deformation of the colliding nuclei~\cite{STAR:2021mii, Xu:2021vpn, Zhang:2021kxj}.
+Partly inherited from $v_2$, $\ac$ is sensitive to the deformation of the colliding nuclei~\cite{STAR:2021mii, Xu:2021vpn, Zhang:2021kxj}.
 We will show that the normalized asymmetric cumulant

-also depends on the nuclear deformation, even if the contributions from single flow harmonics have been scaled out.
+is also sensitive to the nuclear deformation, even if the contributions from single flow harmonics have been scaled out.
 Here,

-In this Letter we will implement iEBE-VISHNU hybrid model simulations and demonstrate that the nuclear deformation not only influences the magnitude of anisotropic flow but also their correlations, which can be reflected in the $\ac$ and $\nac$ observables.
-Specifically, the effect on flow harmonics is amplified in the ration of $\ac$-$R(\ac)$, and the residual effect from even-plane correlation is reflected by the ration of $\nac$-$R(\nac)$, where the ratio is defined as:
+In this letter, we will implement iEBE-VISHNU hybrid model to calculate the flow observables and demonstrate that the nuclear deformation not only influences the magnitude of anisotropic flow but also their correlations, which can be reflected by $\ac$ and $\nac$ correlations.
+Specifically, the effect on flow harmonics is amplified in the ratio of $\ac$, and the residual effect from even-plane correlation is reflected by the ratio of $\nac$, where the ratio is defined as:

-We will show that due to their sensitivities to nuclear deformation, the $R(\ac)$ and the $R(\nac)$ can provide strong constrain on the differences of nuclear deformation between \Ru\ and \Zr.